PVH Corp.: History

-Trade names and early mergers
+19th to early 20th century

-The history of Phillips-Van Heusen (PVH) goes back in part to Dramin Jones, a Prussian immigrant who founded the shirt manufacturing company D. Jones & Sons, c.
+The history of Phillips-Van Heusen goes back in part to Dramin Jones, a Prussian immigrant who founded the shirt manufacturing company D. Jones & Sons, c.
 1865.
 Separately, in 1881, Moses Phillips and his wife Endel began sewing shirts by hand and selling them from pushcarts to local anthracite coal-miners in Pottsville, Pennsylvania.
 This grew into a shirt business in New York City that placed one of the first ever shirt advertisements in the Saturday Evening Post.
 D. Jones & Sons merged with M. Phillips & Sons in 1907 under the name Phillips-Jones after Dramin Jones's death in 1903.
 Later Isaac Phillips met John Van Heusen, resulting both in their most popular line of shirts (Van Heusen), and in the subsequent acquisition of Van Heusen by Phillips-Jones and its renaming to Phillips-Van Heusen in 1957.
-In 2011, Phillips-Van Heusen is renamed to PVH.

-Acquisitions and divestitures
+PVH is partly named after Dutch immigrant John Manning van Heusen, who in 1910 invented a new process that fused cloth on a curve.

+20th century

 The Phillips-Jones Corporation received a patent for a self-folding collar in 1919; the corporation released the product to the public in 1921 and it became successful.
 The first collar-attached shirt was introduced in 1929.
 The Bass Weejun was introduced in 1936.
 Geoffrey Beene shirts were launched in 1982.
 In 1987, Phillips-Van Heusen acquired G. H. Bass.
 In 1995, the corporation acquired the Izod brand, followed by the Arrow brand in 2000, and the Calvin Klein company in 2002.
-In 2004, PVH began manufacturing clothing for the Donald J. Trump Signature Collection as part of a licensing agreement with Donald Trump.